91Seconds/inviscid/README.md

 # Inviscid
+Inviscid is not trying to make your code more declarative or more expressive.
+It's trying allow you to write the same old code you always have but give you repeatability.

 ## Potential Features
 * A clean mode where we can clean outputs like a build system and be sure that we're now running from scratch and not using caches.